--Don’t let the little things get int eh way of your momentum, No shame in a template.
+-Don’t let the little things get in the way of your momentum, No shame in a template.
 If you don’t have design experience and you don’t have the cash to throw at a custom design of your dreams, just find a blog theme you like and go from there.
+(You can find lots of nice looking themes here.)

 -Less is more.
 I have done a lot of blog design over the past few years, some very busy, over design or far too colourful and I always love the simple designs the most.

 -Decide what your blog is about.
 Start by creating categories & writing down some post ideas.
 If you spread yourself too thin it will be difficult to stay focused and find inspiration.
 They don’t have to be topics that necessarily go together like PB&J. But if you decide that you post about dessert recipes & marriage advice, then you know that every week you need a new idea for those two topics.
-Rather than wondering what in the world you will post about next.
+I would also suggest writing about something that you’re passionate about.
+Blogging is one of the many fun things to do online so make sure you’re enjoying it!
+If you’re dreading writing a new post every week, blogging isn’t for you.

 -Always post with photos with your posts (because otherwise it’s snoooozeeeeeee). iPhone photos are fine, start somewhere.
 Don’t let not having an amazing camera or being the best photographer keep you from starting.